Gomo (Potawatomi leader): Biography

 Gomo is first recorded as a chieftain living on the Illinois River, his village being located 25 miles north of present-day Peoria, Illinois.
 In 1809, he was one of several chieftains visited by Joseph Trotier who brought "assurances of peace and friendship" from Ninian Edwards, territorial governor of Illinois.
 He and other Potawatomi chieftains were approached by Tecumseh and the Shawnee during Tecumseh's War, however he was one of several chieftains who wished to remain neutral during the conflict.

 In July 1811, Gomo spoke with U.S. Indian Agent Thomas Forsyth on behalf of Missouri territorial Governor William Clark requesting he surrender the Potawatomi responsible for the Gasconade murders which had occurred earlier that year.
 He denied his own bands involvement and sympathized with Clark, instead casting suspicion towards Tecumseh's brother The Prophet, however he replied that he did not have the power to "enforce his sole will against so many".
 He also informed Clark of the whereabouts of Main Poc who was staying in Detroit for the fall.
 Along with 120 of his warriors, Main Poc was preparing for hostilities the moment Great Britain and the United States went to war.

 After the Potawatomi responsible were located on Shoal Creek, Captain Samuel Levering proceed to Gomo's village with 50 men.
-Intending to deliver a letter from Clark, he sent a French trader to inform Gomo of his arrival.
-However, an Indian had arrived ahead of the Frenchman and reported to Gomo of the soldiers approaching the village.
+Intending to deliver a letter from Clark, he sent a French-descended trader to inform Gomo of his arrival.
+However, a Potawatomi had arrived ahead of the trader and reported to Gomo of the soldiers approaching the village.
 He later sent a message to Levering that he would not meet with him without an escort of 14 warriors.
 On August 5, he had an American flag flown from his village and allowed Levering to enter as to receive the letter from Clark.
 He told Levering that he was willing to cooperate with Clark, at least to the best of his ability, and called a council of the local chieftains.
 Levering left some tobacco as a gift for the council while they visited other villages upriver.
 Gomo encouraged other chieftains to attend and hear the address of the governor for themselves so that he would not be accused of treachery or of being a "sugar mouth".
 Held on the morning of August 16, the Potawatomi discussed the escalating violence and horse stealing against the settlers.
 The council refused to turn over the perpetrators, although they eventually agreed to return the horses.
 Little Chief returned two horses to Captain Nathan Heald at Fort Dearborn while Gomo promised to return the rest.
 The murderers of the Coles party were also found in a village 20 miles west of Tippecanoe.